Picsmize/picsmize-codeigniter/README.md

 ### Quick Installation

-To install the Picsmize library, the syntax for installing the command line goes like this;
+To install the Picsmize library, Here is how you can install using command line,

 ```bash
 $ composer require picsmize/picsmize-codeigniter